UPPMAX/HPC-python/evaluations/20250429_day_4/README.md

 ### [Future topics](future_topics.txt)

-- spend more time on GPU and high performance computing and parallelism on advanced python script such as fourier transform, matrix operaions, differential equations
+- spend more time on GPU and high performance computing and parallelism on advanced python script such as fourier transform, matrix operations, differential equations
 - During last session 15:15 Prof. Anders Hast shared his experience and gave us hints on PCA.
 Hence, another host person, next time, on LLMs (Dr. Jayant) or PINNs (Physics-informed neural network) or other Deep Learnings that are now commonly useful and used, would be very appreciated to see practical applications and implementations of them.
 - Better detail on how to prepare code execution for the different HPCs
 - LMOD, SLURM, resource monitoring, how to think about and decide upon resource usage